Why and how long do I have to wait for a RTK FIX?

 Cold start

-After this, the UNI-GR1 just needs to get an initial location, send it to the network which takes about 15 seconds and to calculate the FIX after going into float state which will take about another 30 seconds in good conditions.
+After this, the UNI-GRx just needs to get an initial location, send it to the network which takes about 15 seconds and to calculate the FIX after going into float state which will take about another 30 seconds in good conditions.

 This will get your Cold Start Time To First Fix (TTFF) with CM accuracy, in good sky view conditions to around 90 seconds.